odysseyindia/odyssey-tours/content/english/tim/itineraries/andamans/_index.md

     item:
       - type: city
         url: /destinations/india/states/andaman-and-nicobar/cities/port-blair/
-        title: Port Blair , Andaman and nicobar
+        title: Port Blair, Andaman and nicobar
         content: >-
           Today, you transfer to the jetty to board the ferry to Port Blair.
-By the time you reach Port Blair it will probably be too late to catch an onward flight, so you need to stay overnight near Port Blair's airport.
+By the time you reach Port Blair it will probably be too late to catch an onward flight, so you need to stay overnight near Port Blair’s airport.
       - type: hotel
         url: >-